 The result?
 Between 2014 and 2017, 59 million children were given access to effective school materials, thus ensuring they stayed in the classroom and worked towards their future.

 ‘Children are the future’.
 Worldwide there are some 1.9 billion teenagers.
 90% of them live in developing countries and find it difficult to become independent, both socially and financially.

 At the beginning of 2015, together with UNICEF, ING set up a new campaign plan especially for them: Power for Youth.
 The aim of the project is to enable young people to build their own sustainable future by:

 - Using the innovative power of young people to tackle local issues.

-- Endowing young people with the skills to develop beyond reading, writing and arithmetic for instance critical analysis, cooperation and leadership.
+- Helping young people acquire the skills they need to develop their potential: not just reading, writing and arithmetic but also critical thinking, cooperation and leadership.

-- Allowing young people a say in policy at both a local and national level.
+- Giving young people a say in defining policy at both local and national levels.

-In this way today’s youth will become the driving force of their communities and economic development.
+In so doing, we hope to empower today’s youth to become the driving force of social and economic development in their own communities.